Brown-University-Library/bell/README.md

         - DONE 2018-Jun-07

 - create new metadata objects
+    - note: this creates metadata-only objects, some of which may be updated in a later step to also have image-datastreams.
     - note: first manually clean out the file `f2__metadata_obj_tracker.js` by replacing the old data with `{}`
     - tasks/metadata.run_create_metadata_only_objects()
     - to run (from `bell_code` directory)...